Welcome to Winter Garden Pediatric Smiles.

 With many dentistry services… Click to learn more about our services … for children under one roof, we make going to the dentist easy.
 Our team… Click to learn more about our team … works closely with kids and their parents to form good dental routines from a young age.
 In the office, we combine a fun vibe, friendly team, and expert care for dental issues specific to young people.

-Our pediatric dentists in Winter Garden, FL, include Dr. Bernal, Dr. Wang, and Dr. Alma.
+Our pediatric dentists in Winter Garden, FL, include Dr. Bernal and Dr. Wang.
 We create a positive experience for your child’s first dentist appointment and every visit after that.
 A lifetime of great dental hygiene starts now.

 We help your child feel confident and develop a good relationship with visiting the dentist.

 From a kid-friendly office made just for children to our fun staff, our pediatric dental office is anything but boring.
 We’re redefining dentistry for kids by creating a positive experience from the beginning.

 We encourage you to tell your child what to expect at their first dentist appointment and invite you to join us at the visit.
 We’ll work together to ensure your child feels comfortable and excited about going to the dentist.